PsyTeachR/data-skills-v1/docs/03-intro-to-r.md

 * Video notes: this video was recorded in September 2020 when we recommended using the server above installing R on your computer.
 With more experience of the server, we now strongly encourage you to install R on your computer if you can.
 The book has also been updated visually but there are no other differences between the video and this book chapter in terms of content.

+## Activity 0: Prepare your files

+In [Getting to know the data](https://psyteachr.github.io/data-skills-v1/getting-to-know-the-data.html#activity-2) you created a Psych 1A folder, downloaded the data files we will be using for this semester, and then unzipped the files.
+If you're working on your own computer with an installation of R, or if you're working on the desktop computers in the Boyd Orr or library, you don't need to do anything further.

+However, if you're using the sever, there's one more step you need to do.
+Whilst we're not going to use the data in this chapter, it's a useful step to get ready for next week.

 ## Activity 1: Upload data files to the server

 The main disadvantage to using the R server is that you need to upload and download any files you are working on to and from the server (if you are using a local installation on your laptop you can skip this step).

-In [Getting to know the data](https://psyteachr.github.io/ug1-practical/getting-to-know-the-data.html#activity-2) you downloaded the data files we will be using for this semester.
-In order to use these files, we need to copy them to the R server.
-Whilst we're not going to use the data in this chapter, it's a useful step to get ready for next week.

 * Log on to the [R server](https://rstudio.psy.gla.ac.uk/)
 * In the Files pane, click `New folder` and call it Psych 1A.